 So here’s the quick version …

-He lives in Eastern Washington with his beautiful life partner, Carla, their three wonderful children, and a crazy, codependent Vizsla that rules their world.
+He lives with his beautiful life partner, Carla, their three wonderful children, and a crazy, codependent Vizsla that rules their world.

 However, if you’ve stopped by the website, and you’ve clicked the “About” button, then you probably want to know a little more than the short author bio you can find in the back of my books.

 I blame my father for this life of misery.

 Oh, I’m sure he thought he was giving me the gift of cheering a great team to forever glory.
 You see, he grew up in mid-western Ohio enjoying the wonder years of the 1950s-1960s Browns.
 Heck, the greatest running back who ever played the game (Jim Brown) busted through the lines from 1957-1965.
 Who wouldn’t be a lifelong fan after that?
 The Browns won so much back then they were like the Patriots of today.
 Just ridiculous.

 My childhood memories of the Browns are filled with Red-Right 88, The Drive, and The Fumble, but I still loved that team like nobody’s business.

 Then the Browns were ripped away from us by a greedy owner who shall remain unnamed only to return three years later as a husk of their former selves.
 What’s worse is that the Baltimore Ravens (aka the once great Browns) have won the Super Bowl twice.
 We Browns fans are still waiting for a trip to the Super Bowl.